turbo/Kafka/README.md

 }
 ```

 Now the second trick.
 Instead of creating a Window, we just render directly onto the desktop.
-Some GPUs do *not* support this, but most do:
+Some GPUs do *not* support this:

 ```
 const auto hDC = GetDC(0);